reciprocalreviews/reciprocalapp/CONTRIBUTING.md

 - Playright: run `npm run test:integration` to run integration tests on demand.
 - Supabase CLI: [install](https://supabase.com/docs/guides/cli/getting-started), and then `supabase login`, and then `supabase start` to load the local database with Docker.
 Don't forget to `supabase stop` when you're done to release Docker resources.

+You will need a `.env.local` file that points to some details from our Supabase project, per [this guide](https://supabase.com/docs/guides/auth/server-side/sveltekit).

 ## Tests

 - vitest unit tests can live anywhere in `/src` and must end with `test.ts`